-Proposals will not be supported unless they protect active travel routes, in particular those at the Former Railway Line and Riverside Walk as defined on the Policies Map, or where there is clear and demonstrable justification for the loss of the route, a suitable alternative public route will be provided within an agreed timescale.
+Proposals will not be supported unless they protect active travel routes (all statutory footpaths and bridleways, including those within the former railway line corridors and at the Riverside Walk identified on the Policies Map), or where there is clear and demonstrable justification for the loss of the route, a suitable alternative public route will be provided prior to the loss of the existing route.

-Proposals to improve active travel routes to provide a network of safe, convenient, direct and accessible routes for pedestrians, cyclists, horse-riders and users of other nonmotorised modes of transport will be supported.
+Proposals to improve active travel routes to provide a network of safe, convenient, direct and accessible routes for pedestrians, cyclists, horse-riders and users of other non-motorised modes of transport will be supported.
 Such proposals could include: